 What about the kids?
 How much sleep do they need?

-Because I’m pretty sure my girls don’t get near enough sleep, either.
-Chloe is a night owl like her mother and I can hear her moving around or playing her ukulele at night until after midnight—even now that school has started.
+I’m pretty sure my girls don’t get near enough sleep, either.
+My middle daughter is a night owl like her mother and I can hear her moving around or playing her ukulele at night until after midnight—even now that school has started.

 Last Friday she went to the football game with friends, and when she got home she crawled into my bed with me to tell me about it.
 She fell asleep mid-sentence, poor girl!

-And then there’s Sophia, the one who has meltdowns every morning.
+And then there’s my youngest, the one who has meltdowns every morning.
 It’s clear she’s not getting enough sleep, either, and she needs more of it than anyone else in the house.